gibinel/intuitive-task/README.md

 - Identify the pitfalls w.r.t to security best practices, recommended code management, gaurd rails, code structure and provide fix
 - You have a sample python function zip into "lambda_pacakge.zip", please only use this package

-## Challenge : GitHub Action
+## Challenge: GitHub Action

-Now that you have a working TF code which does the required deployment, we would like the execution of TF via GitHub Actions CI/CD pipeline
+Now that you have a working TF code which does the required deployment, we would like the execution of TF via GitHub Actions CI/CD pipeline.

 - Add a file called "TF-Actions.Md" which outlines the steps to be undertaken to perform the operation
 - Write a pipeline execution file, which will then be triggered from GitHub actions and used to execute the TF code